u451f/telegram-poll-bot/README.md

 # What's that thing?

-This is a poll bot to ask my office peers who cooks and who wants to eat lunch.
+This is a poll bot to ask the office peers who cooks and who wants to eat lunch.
 Super precise, but maybe you can adapt it to your needs.
 Also… it talks German :)